If you’re looking for the best books on manipulation, you found them.

 No Logo is a greatly underrated book.

-Some reject it out of political ideology, branding Naomi Klein as a tree hugger, left-winger pie-in-the-sky lady with a mid-life crisis.
+Back when it came out some rejected it out of political ideology, branding Naomi Klein as a tree hugger leftist.

-And some of the most cynics thought of her as an author who’s getting rich with the same capitalist system she criticizes.
+And some of the most cynics said she’s getting rich with the same capitalist system she criticizes.

 Yet some others say it’s naive to believe that a world without logos could even exist.